jnozzi/cocoadev.com/markdown/NibWithMultipleWindows.md

 I'm sure someone, somewhere has encountered this.

-General/GregWilson
+GregWilson

 ----

-See General/NSWindowController (particularly Apple's reference docs for it, and maybe someone who's actually used it more than once) for exactly this purpose; basically, you make your window in a new .nib and have General/NSWindowController (or custom subclasses thereof) load that .nib.
-After that it's as simple as making new window controllers also with that .nib, and you get all your new windows "for free." -- General/RobRix
+See NSWindowController (particularly Apple's reference docs for it, and maybe someone who's actually used it more than once) for exactly this purpose; basically, you make your window in a new .nib and have NSWindowController (or custom subclasses thereof) load that .nib.
+After that it's as simple as making new window controllers also with that .nib, and you get all your new windows "for free." -- RobRix

 ----